kubeedge/kubeedge/docs/proposals/keadm-scope.md

 ### keadm describe --help

 ```
-keadm analysis command can show details of a specific resource or group of resources.
+Show details of a specific resource or group of resources

+Print a detailed description of the selected resources, including related resources such as events or controllers.
+You
+may select a single object by name, all objects of that type, provide a name prefix, or label selector.
+For example:

+  $ kubectl describe TYPE NAME_PREFIX

+ will first check for an exact match on TYPE and NAME_PREFIX.
+If no such resource exists, it will output details for
+every resource that has a name prefixed with NAME_PREFIX.

 Usage:
   keadm describe (-f FILENAME | TYPE [NAME_PREFIX | -l label] | TYPE/NAME) [options]